void

 From the list of wounded 21 January 1915 it is evident that Machek was hospitalised in Vienna after having been shot in the lungs.
 It is also mentioned that he was born in Prague in 1886.
 In Verlustliste Nr.
 116 from 29 January he is correspondingly listed as "Verwundet".
 The Czech version is however confusing.
 In Čech and Národní listy it may be interpreted as if he was captured.
 Národní politika however makes it clear that when nothing else is noted, the soldier mentioned in the list is wounded.

 The rank fits, Machek was born in Prague and from Czech newspapers it's not entirely clear whether he was wounded or captured.
-Moreover his family lived in Vinohrady, a place Jaroslav Hašek knew very well.
+His family lived in Vinohrady, a place Jaroslav Hašek knew very well.
 This indicates that the author may perhaps have linked his literary figure with the real Viktor Machek.

 Quote(s) from the novel